RumpeIT/delta-simulink/Readme.md

 ## Code Guidelines
-Please use [se-eclipse-javastyle.epf](./00.org/conventions/se-eclipse-javastyle.epf) to format your code if possible. <br/>
+Please use [se-eclipse-javastyle.epf](./00.org/conventions/se-eclipse-javastyle.epf) to format your code if this is possible. <br/>
 Only contribute code which passes all unit tests.